RBC Heritage: a hole-by-hole guide to Harbour Town Golf Links

 The railroad tie-rimmed bunker guarding the green at Harbour Town's par-4 13th hole is one of America's iconic hazards.

-One of America's great non-drivable short par 4s, the 13th is a quirky, stunning original creation.
-The tee shot is all placement, where both distance and line must be precisely calibrated in order to result in an approach unhampered by tree limbs.
+One of America's great non-drivable short par 4s, the 13th is a first-rate original creation.
+The tee shot is all placement, where both distance and line must be precisely calibrated in order to result in an approach unencumbered by tree limbs.
 The broad slopes carved out of the landing area ensure that there are few flat lies, even from the preferred approach spots.
 The perched green juts forward into a huge bunker rimmed with railroad ties, a hazard that has graced magazine spreads for decades.
 Because of the way it requires precision and shrugs away shots played without the utmost care, this hole will always be relevant and challenging to even the world's best golfers.
-It caps off Harbour Town's run of six straight two-shotters in brilliant fashion.

 Hole No. 14 - Par 3, 192 yards